By: Chris Manganiello

 The Special Master’s Trial

-Two years later the trial began on Halloween and concluded on December 1, 2016.
+The trial began on Halloween and concluded on December 1, 2016.
 All documents pertaining to the Special Master’s proceedings can be found here.

 On February 14, 2017 the Special Master—Portland, Maine attorney Ralph Lancaster—who oversaw the trial concluded that Florida had not proven by clear and convincing evidence that a cap on Georgia’s consumptive water use would result in additional streamflow in Florida.
-The Special Master’s recommendation is to deny Florida’s request for relief.
+The Special Master’s recommendation was to deny Florida’s request for relief.

 Florida clearly failed to win over the Special Master.
 And so did Georgia.
 The Special Master believes there is legitimacy to Florida’s complaint that Georgia’s agricultural water management policies are ineffective.
 In the Special Master’s words, agricultural water use has been “largely unrestrained.”
-Days before the October trail commenced, Georgia Governor Nathan Deal created an Agricultural Permitting Compliance Task Force to evaluate the state’s water withdrawal regulatory process.
+Days before the October trial commenced, Georgia Governor Nathan Deal created an Agricultural Permitting Compliance Task Force to evaluate the state’s water withdrawal regulatory process.
 And in an unprecedented set of actions, the Georgia Environmental Protection Division (EPD) began issuing dozens of “notices of violations” to agricultural water withdrawal permit holders.

 The Special Master also noted that Metro Atlanta only embraced water conservation because of constant legal threats.
 According to the Special Master, “Georgia appears to have taken significant steps to conserve water in the Atlanta metropolitan region – though only after having been spurred to take such steps by adverse litigation results,” citing the former EPD Director Jud Turner.